-Medically Necessary Emergency Care will be covered whether you get care from an In-Network or Out-of-Network Provider.
-Emergency Care you receive from an Out-of-Network Provider will be covered as an InNetwork service, but you may have to pay the difference between the Out-of-Network Provider's charge and the Maximum Allowed Amount, as well as any applicable Coinsurance or Deductible.
+Medically Necessary services will be covered whether you get care from an In-Network or Out-of-Network Provider.
+Emergency Care you get from an Out-of-Network Provider will be covered as an In-Network service, but you may have to pay the difference between the Out-of-Network Provider's charge and the Maximum Allowed Amount, as well as any applicable Coinsurance, Copayment or Deductible.